MarketingPipeline/JSON-Tag/README.md

-Easily render data from JSON locally or from a API / URL (no JavaScript experience needed) & **LOTS** more on your website inside of a json tag.
+<b><i>JSON Tag</b></i> easily allows you to render JSON data from a API / URL or locally inside your HTML document with no JavaScript experience needed & **LOTS** more on your website inside of a json tag.